heyjianjing/fourier_transform_and_optics/README.md

 `ft_07`
 * Setup for Shah function
 * Definition
-* Poisson summation formulation and Fourier transform of Shah function
+* Poisson summation formula and Fourier transform of Shah function

 ### Notes on `geometric optics` and `wave optics`